open-guides/og-aws/README.md

 ### Step Functions Gotchas and Limitations
 -   Step Functions are free tier eligible up to an initial 4000 transitions per month.
 Thereafter, the charge is $0.025 per 1000 state transitions.
--   You can have many, simulatanous, executions, but be aware of lambda throttling limits.
+-   You can have many, simultaneous, executions, but be aware of lambda throttling limits.
 This has been per-account, pre-region, but recently became settable per-lambda.

 Route 53
 --------